SethClydesdale/forumactif-messenger/CONTRIBUTING.md

 ### Where to report your bug
 There are a few ways to report a bug, choose your preferred method below.
 You can report your bug on...
 - Github by opening a [new issue](https://github.com/SethClydesdale/forumactif-messenger/issues).
 If you don't have a Github account [you can create one](https://github.com/join).
 (It's free!)
-- The [English Support Forum](http://help.forumotion.com/t152951-forumactif-messenger-instant-message-application-for-forumotion#1047237) for Forumotion.
-You will have to [register an account](http://help.forumotion.com/register) on the forum.
-If you cannot view the linked topic, send your bug report via PM to [Ange Tuteur](http://help.forumotion.com/privmsg?mode=post&u=88576).
+- [FM Design](http://fmdesign.forumotion.com/t1378-forumactif-messenger-instant-message-application-for-forumotion#30691) by leaving a reply in the topic.
+You will have to [register an account](http://fmdesign.forumotion.com/register) on the forum.

 ### What to include in your report
 If possible, please include the following information in your bug report.